 3) A few days after submitting your access form go to the Facilities Management office.
 Ask for your "four digit access code" assigned to your CalArts ID.
 They will give you a four digit access code.
 Your four digit ID code will work for all card readers throughout the institute that you have been granted access.

 4) Go to each of the studios you requested access for and test your ID code in the card reader located outside the studio door.
-Swipe your CalArts ID card and enter your four digit ID code.
+Tap or swipe your CalArts ID card and enter your four digit ID code.
 The door should open.

 5) If the door does not open make sure you have your four digit ID code correct.
 If the door still does not open go to the Music Office and ask if your request has been noted.